ishine/conformer-vc-1/README.md

 1. Preprocess

-Note that this projects is for my dataset.
+Note that this project is for my dataset.
 So, if you wanna train your dataset, please rewrite configs/preprocess.yaml and preprocess.py properly.

 ```bash